Buyers steps to purchase a condo

 2. Find a Real Estate Agent

-Tell the agent what areas you are interested in, if you need parking and how much you were pre-approved for by the bank.
+Tell the agent what areas you are interested in, if you need parking and how what your budget might be while considering how much you were pre-approved for by the bank.

 3. Go for Showings